 Advanced Greenhouse Concepts

 Hydroponics is growing plants without soil.
 The plans are grown in water that has nutrients and minerals.
-In many cases hydroponics are combined with fish production resulting in aquaponics.
-If you want to combine your greenhouse with hydroponics (and/or aquaponics) you will need electricity, heat, and water.
-Be sure to do research before you choose hydroponics or aquaponics.
+In many cases hydroponics are combined with fish production, resulting in aquaponics.

 Chickens, Coops and Greenhouses

 In The Small Scale Poultry Flock, Harvey Ussery portions off a part of his greenhouse for chickens, which is a much more practical option.
-With this setup, you can allow your chickens into the rest of greenhouse during the off season to work the soil and clean up bugs.
+With this setup, you can allow your chickens access during the off season to work the soil and clean up bugs.

-We have our coop connected to the greenhouse, and the runner ducks have been using the greenhouse as a winter shelter.
-Come planting time, the ducks will be outside full time during the day, and the soil will be worked up to incorporate their droppings.
+We have our coop connected to the greenhouse, and the runner ducks use it as a winter shelter.

 Greenhouse Sheathing (Covers)